- Country Info

 - First-time teachers typically make $15-$20 an hour teaching English online.
 You may not get rich, but it can supply sustainable income during uncertain economic times.

-- While many sectors of the economy are coming to a standstill and millions face the prospect of losing their jobs, there is strong demand to hire TEFL-certified teachers during the coronavirus crisis and beyond.
+- While many sectors of the economy are coming to a standstill and millions face the prospect of losing their jobs, there is strong demand to hire TEFL-certified teachers during the COVID-19 crisis and beyond.

-- If you do eventually plan on teaching English abroad, teaching English online first from home will help you gain valuable experience and boost your resume for when you’re applying to in-person jobs.
+- If you do eventually plan on teaching English abroad, teaching English online first from home will help you gain valuable experience and boost your resume when you’re applying to in-person jobs.

 Why should I get certified with International TEFL Academy?